loldebyte/elasticsearch_engineer_prep/elasticsearch_engineer_prep.md

 <details>
     <summary>Result</summary>

-We have 4 grades for "Maths", 3 for "Français and one for "Anglais.
+We have 5 grades for "Maths" and 3 for "Français.
 </details>

 <details>